Bus Wilbert

-Edward C. (Bus) Wilbert, Jr. (September 2, 1915 – August 11, 1946) was an American racecar driver.
-He was born in Brooklyn, New York and was killed at the age of 31 on August 11, 1946 while in the middle of a race in Indiana.
+Edward Clifford "Bus" Wilbert Jr. (September 2, 1915 – August 11, 1946) was an American racing driver.
+He was killed during a AAA Big Car event at Winchester Speedway.

 Career

-He was a racecar driver of both big cars and midgets.
-His first dirt track racing competition was in 1941, while previous to that he raced midget auto races.
+Wilbert was a racer of both big cars and midgets.
+His first racing competition was in 1941, while previous to that he raced midget auto races.
 In 1941 he joined the U.S. Navy as a test pilot and flight instructor.
-He was a Lieutenant and a combat pilot.
+He was a lieutenant and a combat pilot.
 He was a leading driver in the Consolidated Midget Racing Association and he won three AAA Championship races.
 He was part of the 1946 AAA Championship Car season.

 Death

-On August 11, 1946 his car skidded on the shoulder of a turn at Funk's Speedway (later to be called Winchester Speedway) in Winchester, New York. the car struck that of Eddie Zalecki, who lived.
+On August 11, 1946, Wilbert's car skidded on the shoulder of a turn at Funk's Speedway (later to be called Winchester Speedway) in Winchester, New York. the car struck that of Eddie Zalecki, who lived.

 He was married and had a daughter.